 Kings County Hospital Center

-Kings County Hospital Center (KCHC) has a rich legacy for its pioneering role in medicine.
+Kings County Hospital Center (KCHC) is our flagship clinical site and is part of the NYC Health + Hospitals system, which is the safety-net for New York City.
+KCHC has a rich legacy for its pioneering role in medicine.
 Today, with over 625 beds, KCHC remains on the cutting edge of technology and provides the most modern procedures with state-of-the-art equipment.
 Built in 1831 as a one room infirmary for publicly supported care of the sick, Kings County Hospital Center continues to be a leading healthcare facility whose mission is to provide care to everyone regardless of their ability to pay.
 The hospital provides a wide range of health services, and specialties are offered in all fields of modern medicine.
 More than 200 clinics provide a wide array of ambulatory care services.
 Kings County Hospital Center operates a world-renowned Level 1 Trauma Center, one of only three in the borough, which serves 2.6 million residents of Brooklyn and Staten Island.
 It currently houses one of the busiest emergency rooms in the country.
 Rotations here provide residents an opportunity to care for a diverse patient population with a fascinating variety of pathology.
 "The County" remains a dynamic and exciting place to learn medicine – now in superb, modern surroundings.

 University Hospital of Brooklyn